CartoDB/pg_schema_triggers/README.md

 The following events are planned, but have not yet been implemented:

     relation_drop         ...
-    column_add            ALTER TABLE ...
-ADD COLUMN ...
-                          (Note that no "column.add" events will be fired for a new relation being created.)
     column_drop           ALTER TABLE ...
 DROP COLUMN ...
     column_rename         ALTER TABLE ...
 RENAME COLUMN ...
 TO ...